boolean-uk/html-spotify-challenge/README.md

 # Joel - Please Read!

 As discussed with Ed, my Spotify page is based on the Spotify application layout on my laptop, which looks a little different to the design included in the screenshots.
-Unfortunately, I forgot to take a screenshot before, since it seems that as of today (Friday 14th), they've slightly changed the header.
+Unfortunately, I forgot to take a screenshot before, since it seems that as of today (Friday 14th), they've slightly changed the header (and some of the colours).
 However, as I'm really happy with how mine looks, I decided to leave it the same.
 You can see my screenshot of how the app currently looks below (in order to compare it with mine).

 ![Spotify screenshot](screens/spotify-app.png)